Calebux/Celo-Vote-Tutorial/README.md

     // Define a mapping to store candidate votes with candidate names as keys and vote counts as values mapping (bytes32 => uint256) public votes;

+    // Define a mapping to store whether an address has already voted or not mapping (address => bool) public hasVoted;

+    // Define an event to log when a vote is cast event VoteCast(address indexed voter, bytes32 candidate);

     // Function to vote for a candidate function voteForCandidate(bytes32 candidate) public {
-        // Require that the candidate has received at least one vote before require(votes[candidate] > 0, "Invalid candidate");
+        // Require that the candidate has not received any vote before require(votes[candidate] == 0, "Invalid candidate");

+        // Require that the sender has not already voted require(!hasVoted[msg.sender], "Already voted");

         // Increment the vote count for the candidate votes[candidate] += 1;

+        // Record that the sender has voted hasVoted[msg.sender] = true;

+        // Log the vote cast
+        emit VoteCast(msg.sender, candidate);
     }

     // Function to retrieve the total vote count for a candidate